 If an infant is vomiting bile, doctors take x-rays of the abdomen to look for the blockage.

-X-rays also are taken after barium is placed in the infant's rectum (called a barium enema) or swallowed by the infant (called an upper gastrointestinal or upper GI series).
+X-rays also are taken after barium is placed in the infant's rectum (called a barium enema) or swallowed in a liquid (called an upper gastrointestinal or upper GI series).
 Barium looks white on x-rays and outlines the digestive tract, showing the contours and lining of the esophagus, stomach, small intestine, and large intestine.
 Barium x-rays can help doctors see whether the lower intestines are in an abnormal position.

 Treatment of Intestinal Malrotation